Special Constable Recruitment

 Once we receive your completed form, we will check it against our standard recruitment criteria – e.g. convictions and nationality.
 If you are eligible to work for Lancashire Constabulary, your application will move on to the next stage.

-The National Assessment Centre will take place online.
 There is a huge amount of information on the College of Policing website which can help you understand more about this process.
-We will inform you of everything you need to know before the assessment takes place so you will be fully prepared.

 If your application passes the initial stages we will contact you to arrange an interview.
 The interview questions will be based around the same criteria as detailed on the candidate specification and will seek to find out how you would perform in the job in question.
 We would also suggest visiting other section of our website for information on our values and force priorities.